 \subsection{Experimental Setups}

 We evaluate \mthree{} on two binary text classification tasks: Liar \cite{wang2017liar} and Logical Fallacy \cite{jin2022logical}.
 Liar is a dataset for false statement detection in political media, with 4,574 statements with speaker and context information.
 Logical Fallacy is a dataset of 2,449 samples of 13 logical fallacy types, which we adapt to classify the most common type \emph{faulty generalization} against the rest of the types.
-We report the teacher's $F_1$ score on the dev and test splits combined.
-Within an iteration, we choose the exemplar set with the highest $F_1$ score on the training set.
-Across 14 random experiments, we report the mean $F_1$ and the standard error.
-We run a total of five iterations of teaching material improvements.
+We report the teacher $F_1$ score on the dev and test splits combined.
+Within an iteration, we choose the exemplar set with the highest teacher $F_1$ score on the training set.
+Across 14 random experiments, we report the mean $F_1$ and the standard deviation.
+We run a total of five refinement iterations.